Dangerous spider species found in Idaho - black widow and hobo spider identification

 Key Takeaways

-Black Widow Spiders in Idaho
+Which Spiders in Idaho Are Actually Dangerous?

 Pro Tip

-Where Black Widows Live in Idaho
+Where Black Widows Hide in Treasure Valley Homes

 Warning

-Black Widow Bite Symptoms and Treatment
+Black Widow Bite Symptoms and When to Call 911

 Warning